Teaching Charlie and the Cholocate Factory this Year?

-Roald Dahl’s Charlie and the Chocolate Factory is a beloved classic that is a timeless favorite of teachers and students.
+Roald Dahl’s Charlie and the Chocolate Factory is a beloved classic and timeless favourite of teachers and students.

 Charlie Bucket lives on the outskirts of town with his poverty-stricken family: his parents and all four grandparents.
-Each day on his way to school, Charlie passes the best and biggest chocolate factory in the world, run by the secretive Willy Wonka.
+Each day on his way to school, Charlie passes the world’s best and biggest chocolate factory, run by the secretive Willy Wonka.

-When Charlie’s father loses his job, things go from bad to worse.
-Grandpa Joe tells Charlie that in the past, competitors stole Wonka’s candy-making secrets, and the factory shut down.
+Things go from bad to worse when Charlie’s father loses his job.
+Grandpa Joe tells Charlie that competitors stole Wonka’s candy-making secrets in the past, and the factory shut down.
 Later, the factory resumed production, but no one was ever seen entering or leaving.

-One day, Wonka announces that he has hidden golden tickets in five Wonka chocolate bars, with the prize of a tour of the factory and a lifetime supply of Wonka products for each child who finds a ticket.
-Wonka-mania encircles the globe, and one by one four of the tickets are found.
-Charlie finds money sticking out of a snowbank and buys himself two Wonka chocolate bars; the second contains the last golden ticket.
+One day, Wonka announces that he has hidden golden tickets in five Wonka chocolate bars, with the prize of a factory tour and a lifetime supply of Wonka products for each child who finds a ticket.
+Wonka-mania encircles the globe, and four tickets are found one by one.
+Charlie finds money sticking out of a snowbank and buys two Wonka chocolate bars; the second contains the last golden ticket.

 Download this Charlie and the Chocolate Factory Freebie

-This week we are giving away a freebie to one of the most loved children’s books of all time.
+We are giving a freebie to one of the most loved children’s books ever.
 Charlie and the Chocolate Factory.

 This matrix offers over 40 activities for students based on Bloom’s Taxonomy and Gardiner’s multiple intelligence for Roald Dahl’s timeless Charlie and the Chocolate Factory.
-It is a must-have for students and teachers looking for new and innovative ways to teach this great story with you Over 40 great Wonka Activities
+It is a must-have for students and teachers looking for new and innovative ways to teach this incredible story with you.
+Over 40 great Wonka Activities.

-Click here to download the freebie and if you really want to go all-in Charlie and teach a complete unit on it I can strongly recommend this 57-page book full of great ideas about Willy Wonka and his amazing chocolate factory.
-If you are looking for advice on how to write a book review be sure to read our complete article here.
+Click here to download the freebie, and if you want to go all-in, Charlie, and teach a complete unit on it, I can strongly recommend this 57-page book full of great ideas about Willy Wonka and his excellent chocolate factory.
+If you are looking for advice on how to write a book review, be sure to read our complete article here.